 Overview

 The Indigenous Nationalities Commission (INC - Adivasi Janajati Aayog - आदिवासी जनजाति आयोग), established by the Constitution of Nepal in 2015, serves as a crucial constitutional entity dedicated to safeguarding the rights and interests of Indigenous communities.
-This body, operational since November 13, 2018, underscores Nepal's commitment to recognizing and valuing the unique cultural heritage and rights of its Indigenous nationalities.
+This body, operational since November 13, 2018, underscores Nepal's commitment to recognizing and valuing its Indigenous nationalities' unique cultural heritage and rights.
+The Commission's Secretariat is located in Lalitpur, Pulchowk, and is the central hub for all its activities and initiatives to promote Indigenous rights and interests.

 Formation and Legal Framework